Disorganized Cops Handcuffed Innocent Black Teens at Gunpoint Multiple Times In Bizarre 2019 Incident, New Body Camera Video Shows

 “So, when you walked out, it was wrong place, wrong time.
 Alright?” the officer says, apologizing to Jaylin.

-“We apologize for that happened,” the officer repeated.
+“We apologize that happened,” the officer repeated.
 “I’m really sorry that happened.”

 Stopped Again and Again